Ye-Dehuo/Simulation-for-Super-Mega-Bot/README.md

 # Simulation for Super Mega Bot
-This repository is based on the ETH lectures [Programming for Robotics - ROS](https://rsl.ethz.ch/education-students/lectures/ros.html)
+This repository is based on the ETH lectures [Programming for Robotics - ROS](https://rsl.ethz.ch/education-students/lectures/ros.html).
+And this repsitory

 ## How to initiate?
 `git clone` this repo to the workspace directory